Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Introduction

 \section{Introduction}

-The average accuracy of predictions does not imply reliable decisions.
-Per-sample uncertainty estimation is therefore essential for identifying when model predictions should not be trusted.
-A common approach to this problem estimates predictive uncertainty, typically \textit{via} Bayesian model averaging (BMA) in Bayesian neural networks (BNNs) or through approximations such as Monte Carlo Dropout (MCD)~\citep{Gal:2016b}, Deep Ensembles (DE)~\citep{Lakshminarayanan:2017a}, and more recently, Last-Layer Ensembles (LLE)~\citep{Harrison:2024a,Sensoy:2018a}.
+Machine learning models achieve high accuracy on average yet still fail on individual predictions in ways that are obvious on inspection.
+Flagging such failures requires per-sample uncertainty estimates that indicate when a prediction should not be trusted.
+A common approach to estimate uncertainty is Bayesian model averaging (BMA) in Bayesian neural networks (BNNs) or through approximations such as Monte Carlo dropout (MCD)~\citep{Gal:2016b}, deep ensembles (DE)~\citep{Lakshminarayanan:2017a}, and last-layer ensembles (LLEs)~\citep{Harrison:2024a,Sensoy:2018a}.
+These methods approximate the predictive distribution by averaging predictions from an ensemble of models, and the standard approach decomposes the resulting predictive entropy into data- and model-related components~\citep{Houlsby:2011a}.